Westminster Schola Cantorum

 In past seasons, the choir has performed major works in the choral repertoire: Britten’s St. Nicolas, Duruflé’s Requiem, Poulenc’s Gloria, Lauridsen’s Lux Aeterna, Stravinsky’s Symphony of Psalms and Rachmanioff’s The Bells.
 In addition to its fall concert and spring tour, the choir is one of the Westminster ensembles featured in the college’s popular Evening of Readings and Carols, which is presented in Princeton in December.

 GRAMMY®-nominated conductor James Jordan is recognized and praised around the musical world as one of America’s pre-eminent conductors, writers and innovators in choral music.
-The most published performer/author in the world, he has written more than 35 books on all aspects of the choral art.
 He was described as a “visionary” by The Choral Journal, which cited his book Evoking Sound as a “must read.”
-His books form the canon for the teaching of conductors and choirs around the world.
+The most published musician/author in the world, his 35 books form the canon for teaching of conductors and choirs world wide.